Polyconseil/mds-agency-validator/README.rst

 Use
 ---

-Run the following command to start the flask service
+Run the following command to start the flask service from the project repository

 .. code-block::